ccd-utexas/TACC_profile/README.md

 Copying .continuum to ~
 Copying .bashrc to ~
 [...status messages...]
-Exit this shell for environment changes to take effect.
+Open a new shell for environment changes to take effect.
 $ exit
-[Your profile has now been changed, and you're still logged into Lonestar.]
+$ ssh you@lonestar.tacc.utexas.edu
 ```

-To update, make a rename your local repository as a backup with a date stamp (just in case), and clone the remote repository again.
+To update, rename your local repository as a backup with a date stamp (just in case), and clone the remote repository again.

 Example update:
 ```